gsirhc/AdvancedTail/README.md

 ##### How does trimming work?

-The trimming feature provides two types of trims:
+The trimming feature provides 3 types of trims:
 * Trim To: Trims from the beginning of the line to the first character of the match
-* Trim From: Trims from the first character of the match to the end.
+* Trim From: Trims from the first character of the match to the end on the line.
-* Trim Middle: Requires the regular expression to yield at least 2 groups on a match.
-Trims from the start of the first group to the end of the last group.
+* Trim Middle: Trims from the start of the first regex group to the end of the last regex group.
+Note that the regular expression must yield at least 2 groups on a match.

-NOTE: If using "To" and "From" together, trims the "To" first, then applies the "From" to the remaining text.
+NOTE: If using more then 1 trim type, the order of operations starts with the To, then applies the From, followed by the Middle trim.

 Lets say you this log file: